Passengers by The 'Lancashire

 329 Government assisted immigrants.

 Images online under Canterbury.
-Full passenger listing and Horler and Murton info.
+Full passenger listing or here, and Horler and Murton info.

 Arthur PRICE Steerage - family section